mihricankizilyer/mihricankizilyer/README.md

 ### Hello, I'm Mihrican 👋

-To gain more experience in the field of data science, I continue my studies on the following subjects:
+To gain more experience in the field of artificial intelligence, I continue my studies on the following subjects:

 🚀 Python (libraries: NumPy, Pandas, Seaborn, SciKit-Learn, Matplotlib),

-🌕 Data Science,
+🌕 Large Language Models (Mistral, Lamma)

-🌱 Machine Learning.
+🌱 Text Classification (Bert, CNN)

 📫 How to reach me: